CROWN.

 (See, I have added another fifteen years to your life).

-Extant written sources from the Middle Ages identify a particular stone on the imperial crown as the “Orphan”.
+Extant written sources from the Middle Ages identify a particular stone on the imperial crown as the ‘Orphan’.
 Scholars still debate if this is a literary conceit or if this stone really did exist.
-If it did exist, it must have been the precursor of the heart-shaped sapphire on the front plate.
-Clearly, its setting was initially conceived for a stone of a different shape and size.
+This question was not addressed in further detail in the course of the project, as the analysis of material and manufacturing technology do not offer any new insights on the matter.

 History &